A Guide to Choosing the Right SSL for Your SaaS Platform

 5. Multi-Domain SSL (SAN SSL)

-- Best for: SaaS platforms operating under multiple domain names.
+- Best For: SaaS platforms with multiple domain names (e.g., yourdomain.com, yourplatform.net).

 Key Factors to Consider When Choosing an SSL Certificate